 - 100% - SEO

 For details, see the attached report.
 Note we make use of IPv6 and HTTP/2.
 An application's performance is regularly assessed.
 In case of diminishing performance, measures will be taken to speed up the application.
-Amongst possible improvements are database tuning and adding hardware.
+Among possible improvements are database tuning and adding hardware.

-Each application exists in three environments: development, quality assurance, and production.
+Each application exists in at least three environments: development, quality assurance, and production.
 Our release management is based on promotion to the next environment, to limit human error.
 Previous releases are saved, in case a rollback is required.
 All data in the quality assurance environment is copied daily from production.

 Application bugs will be fixed free of charge.

 Applications made by Vision 42 need infrastructure (servers, storage, and network) to run on.
 Vision 42 selects a reliable and cost effective IaaS provider (infrastructure-as-a-service) to host the applications.
 At the time of writing, this provider is TransIP.

 Although our IaaS provider guarantees and delivers 99.99% uptime, the availability of a Vision 42 application will be slightly lower.
 Keeping potential database and release issues in mind, the effective availability will be at least 99.9%.
 Internet and customer network issues are out of our control, so the perceived availability at certain user endpoints might be lower.
 Free or captive-portal based Internet access, like in hotels, are often not stable enough and can cause suboptimal operation.
 Intermediate cyber attacks of the distributed denial of service type, have been known to cause multi-hour Internet connection saturation.
 Our current operational status and detailed uptime statistics can be consulted on a public status page.
 In case of calamities, news will be published on our website or on Twitter.

 The primary datacenter is state-of-the-art and is located in Amsterdam, The Netherlands.
 See the attached fact sheet for details.
 Our IaaS provider has a massive bandwidth available.